|On this page|

 executable --input "example" --input "example1" --input "example2"

-When Collapse Arrays To is set to String with Custom Separator, this parameter determines the separator used between entries in the array.
+Specifies the separator used between entries in the array.

 Attach Argument as Output File

-Output File Tag
+Custom File Tag

 TOP Scheduler Override